AdobeDocs/campaign-standard.en/help/sending/using/about-deliverability.md

 * [Previewing messages](../../sending/using/previewing-messages.md)
 * [Email rendering](../../sending/using/email-rendering.md)

+### Verify consent through double opt-in {#double-opt-in}

+To avoid sending messages to invalid addresses, limit improper communications and improve sender reputation, Adobe recommends implementing a double opt-in mechanism for post-subscription confirmation.
+This helps ensure a recipient subscribed intentionally.

+For more on this, see [About opt-in and opt-out in Campaign](../../audiences/using/about-opt-in-and-opt-out-in-campaign.md).

+Details for implementing this mechanism are outlined in [this section](../../audiences/using/about-opt-in-and-opt-out-in-campaign.md).

 ### Leverage quarantine management

 Adobe Campaign manages a list that gathers spam complaints, hard bounces, and soft bounces that occur consistently.

 To protect your deliverability, the recipients whose addresses are on the suppression list are excluded by default from all future deliveries, because sending to these contacts could hurt your sending reputation.

+Some internet access providers automatically consider emails to be spam if the rate of invalid addresses is too high.
+Quarantine therefore allows you to avoid being added to denylist by these providers.

+For more on this, refer to the following sections:

 * [Understanding delivery failures](../../sending/using/understanding-delivery-failures.md)
 * [Understanding quarantine management](../../sending/using/understanding-quarantine-management.md)